 The information in this table is used to monitor and compare company performance against the DG indicators.
-It is published, in summary, in the annual 'Levels of Service' report.
+It is published, in summary, in the annual 'Cost and Performance Report'.

 Lines 1 to 5: DG6 Response to billing contacts

 Aim

 To identify the total number of billing contacts received during the report year and the time taken to respond to them.